alejandropadillav1/TestMillionAP/README.md

 - e) List property with filters.

 It should be a optional statement, because of the frontend almost all of the control will have a robust and faster filter Grid Controll.
-By the way I implement the Year's filter.
+By the way I implement several method with a filter parameters.

 ## Additional considerations.